HarshCasper/Ling/README.md

 - Naive Bayes Classifier: Naive Bayes is a probabilistic machine learning algorithm based on the Bayes Theorem, used in a wide variety of classification tasks.

+## Application Programming Interface

+The API for Ling has been developed on Swagger UI and can be viewed [here](https://github.com/HarshCasper/Ling-API).

 ## LICENSE

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/HarshCasper/Ling/blob/master/LICENSE) file for details.